PR & Partnerships, SEO

 3 SEO Quick Wins That You Can Action Today

-Quick Reminder: The quantity and quality of links pointing to your site has recently been nominated as one of top two ranking factors in Google’s algorithm.
+Quick Reminder: The quantity and quality of links pointing to your site has recently been nominated as one of top two ranking factors in Google’s algorithm for SEO.

 Let’s skip the fluff and dive straight in, shall we?

-Brands are constantly being mentioned on the web from different sources and in different contexts.
+Brands are constantly being mentioned on the web from different sources and contexts.
 The most common sources I come across are:

 • News Websites ( niche & mainstream )